ugureris/FullStackProje/README.md

-# Araç Kayıt Sistemi
+# Car Management System

+## About the Project
+This application allows registered users to add and manage their own cars in the system.

-## Proje Hakkında
+## Technologies Used
-Sisteme kayıt olan kullanıcıların kendi araçlarını sisteme ekleyebildiği bir uygulama.

-### Kullanılan Teknolojiler
 - Spring Boot
 - Hibernate
 - React
 - Chakra
 - Nginx

-    * Back-end ve front-end uygulamalarını aynı portta çalıştırabilmek ve lokalde çalışırken CORS'u aşabilmek için kullandığımız servis.
+Note: This service is used to run back-end and front-end applications on the same port and to overcome CORS while running locally.

 - MySQL 8.0

-### Kurulum

-###### Öncelikle nginx.exe uygulaması çalıştırılmalı

-##### Daha sonra back-end kaldırılmalı

-#### Front-end

-* npm
-`npm install`
-* yarn
+## Installation
+1. First, run the nginx.exe application.
+2. Then start the back-end.
+3. For the front-end:
-`yarn install`
+   - Run `npm install` or `yarn install`

-`npm start`
+   - Run `npm start`

-### Önemli

-- Spring uygulaması 8080 portundan ve Npm ise 3000 portundan kalkmaktadır, iki uygulamanın haberleşebilmesi adına aynı porttan kalkabilmesi için Nginx proxy_pass ile ayarlanarak ikisinin de 80 üzerinden hizmet vermesi ve iletişim kurması sağlanmaktadır.
-Bu sebeple Cors ile karşılaşılmaması adına `localhost:3000` URL'i üzerinden değil doğrudan `localhost` (localhost:80) ile browser'dan erişim sağlayabilirsiniz.

-- Ayarlı nginx.conf dosyasına repostory'nin ilgili alanından ulaşabilirsiniz.
+## Important Notes
+- The Spring application runs on port 8080, and Npm runs on port 3000.
+To enable communication between the two applications, Nginx is configured with proxy_pass to allow both applications to serve on port 80 and communicate.
+- To avoid CORS issues, you can access it through the browser directly from localhost (localhost:80) instead of localhost:3000.
+- The configured `nginx.conf` file can be found in the relevant section of the repository.